rcc-uchicago/R-intro-divvy/docs/NOTES.md

 + In pre-workshop email, ask participants to download workshop packet from GitHub.

+## Things to bring

++ Water bottle.
++ Adapter for connecting to projector.
++ Power cord for laptop.
++ Printout of slides with notes.

 ## Instructor in-class setup

 + Arrange chairs and tables, if necessary.